 - If every U.S. household replaced one roll of virgin fiber paper towels with ones made from 100% recycled content we could save 544,000 trees.

 Paper products strain the environment from their production to their end-life.
-It’s time for Americans to drastically reduce their paper towel consumption and focus on reusable alternatives.
+It’s time for Americans to focus on reusable paper products.

 If you just aren’t ready to ditch paper products yet, focus on keeping them out of landfills.
-Soiled paper products can be composted at home or thrown in Republic Services yard waste containers.
-In King County, yard waste is composted by Cedar Grove, one of North America’s largest composting facilities.
+Soiled paper products can be composted at home or thrown in yard waste collection bins.

-This method provides a more sustainable end life solution, but does nothing to discourage the use of virgin materials to produce paper products.
+This method provides a more sustainable end life solution.
+However, it does nothing to slow the use of virgin materials to produce paper products.

-Switch to recycled paper towels, bath tissue and facial tissue, like those made by Seventh Generation.
-This B-Corporation makes a variety of household products using certified organic ingredients and recycled/recyclable packaging.
 Certifications include Leaping Bunny, Oregon Tilth Certified Organic (OTCO), Forest Stewardship Council (FSC) and Rainforest Alliance.
-PCC, Fred Meyer, QFC, Rite Aid and other Seattle-area retailers carry Seventh Generation products.
+Most major retailers carry Seventh Generation products.

-Recycled products are a step in the right direction, but still require manufacturing, packaging and responsible disposal.
+While recycled products are a step in the right direction, they still require manufacturing, packaging and responsible disposal.

 Use your shirt!

 Just kidding – but that’s actually on the right track.
-Ditch paper towels and napkins completely by switching to reusable cloth napkins and rags.
-This could be old cut-up shirts or dish rags, or UNpaper Towels from Marley’s Monsters or cloth napkins from Dot and Army.
+Ditch single-use products completely by switching to reusable cloth napkins and rags.

-As with most products, the eco-friendly version may cost a little more up front, but pays for itself over time and replaces the single-use products that stress our planet.
+As with most products, the eco-friendly version may cost a little more up front, but pays for itself over time.
+Further, it replaces single-use products that stress our planet.